-(a) The COVID-19 Compliance Officer must have a list and contact details of the range of health care professionals in the proximity of the marking venue who may be able to assist with, provide, counselling in the event that a member of the marking personnel /support staff member is overwhelmed or anxious and unable to carry out his/her duties.
+- (a) The COVID-19 Compliance Officer must have a list and contact details of the range of health care professionals in the proximity of the marking venue who may be able to assist with, provide, counselling in the event that a member of the marking personnel /support staff member is overwhelmed or anxious and unable to carry out his/her duties. - (b) The chief marker/centre manager should be informed of the psychosocial support required and the individual should be referred to the COVID-19 Compliance Officer who will seek psychosocial support on behalf of the individual. - (c) Marking personnel must ensure that they have their medical aid details at hand in the event the intervention is provided by a psychologist, social worker or counsellor based at a private health care facility and payment will be required.
+(Note that GEMS provides psychological and trauma support at no cost to its members).

-- (b) The chief marker/centre manager should be informed of the psychosocial support required and the individual should be referred to the COVID-19 Compliance Officer who will seek psychosocial support on behalf of the individual. - (c) Marking personnel must ensure that they have their medical aid details at hand in the event that the intervention is provided by a psychologist, social worker or counsellor based at a private health care facility and payment will be required. - (d) The family of the individual should be contacted and informed of the public/ private health care facility to which she/he has been transferred. - (e) In the event that the individual cannot manage to remain at the marking centre, and prefers to be released from the marking centre into the care and custody of family/next of kin to seek further assistance from a health professional or a health care facility of their choice, this must be recorded by the COVID-19 Compliance Officer and be included in the report to the Marking Centre Management Team
+- (d) The family of the individual should be contacted and informed of the public/ private health care facility to which she/he has been transferred.
+Ensure that the details of the next of Kin is completed by every marker on arrival, in case this information is required. - (e) In the event that the individual cannot manage to remain at the marking centre, and prefers to be released from the marking centre into the care and custody of family/next of kin to seek further assistance from a health professional or a health care facility of their choice, this must be recorded by the COVID-19 Compliance Officer and be included in the report to the Marking Centre Management Team.